 Summer brings people outdoors and into the warm sunshine.
-It also puts them at risk for sun cancer.
+It also puts them at risk for skin cancer.
 The American Academy of Dermatology (AAD) strongly encourages us to use broad-spectrum sunscreen liberally all over our bodies—enough to fill a shot glass—and reapply every two hours or more to protect against UVA and UVB rays.
 But is your sunscreen safe?

 On May 25, 2021, online pharmacy Valisure announced that it had detected benzene, a known carcinogen, in 78 of the 294 sunscreen and after-sun care products it tested.
 Fourteen lots had benzene concentrations that exceeded the Food and Drug Administration (FDA)-restricted concentration limit of 2 parts per million (ppm), and some had levels up to three times that amount.
-A list of affected sunscreens can be found here.
+A list of affected sunscreens with benzene can be found here.

 “We should be very concerned about these findings,” says Beasley Allen lawyer David B. Byrne III.
 “Benzene is a toxic chemical.
 Benzene exposure—either through inhalation or through direct skin contact—can cause blood-related cancers such as leukemia and lymphomas.”